-In light of these facts, the experienced legal team at Betras, Kopp, and Harshman has written two ironclad rules about driving under the influence:
+In light of these facts, the experienced legal team at Betras, Kopp, and Markota has established two ironclad rules about driving under the influence:

 Rule 1: Don’t Do It

-Rule 2: If you do and you are arrested and charged, contact the experienced DUI defense attorneys at Betras, Kopp, and Harshman right away.
+Rule 2: If you do and you are arrested and charged, contact the experienced DUI defense attorneys at Betras, Kopp, and Markota right away.

 You need to call us right away because attempting to represent yourself in a case involving the incredibly complicated drunk driving laws that have been enacted in Ohio, Pennsylvania, and Florida is, in a word, reckless.
 Why?
 Because being convicted of DUI, whether or not you’ve been involved in an accident, will have a negative impact on your life for years to come.

 When you call Betras, Kopp, and Markota our legal team will swing into action right away.
 We will be with you at your first hearing, ask the court to allow you to drive as your case works its way through the judicial system, investigate the circumstances surrounding your arrest, and give you sound advice based on the experience we’ve gained representing thousands of defendants in DUI cases.